zw1454/cs107-FinalProject/docs/documentation.md

 # Introduction
 The main goal is to develop a software library where we can use computational methods to compute derivatives that would otherwise be costly or unstable to evaluate.
-Namely, we will implement automatic differentation (AD).
-We will implement foward mode in support of gradient based optimization methods.
+Namely, we will implement automatic differentiation (AD).
+We will implement forward mode in support of gradient-based optimization methods.
 AD methods are more efficient than numerical and estimation techniques and are widely applicable across a range of fields.

 Our work is significant mainly in two aspects.
-Firstly, the client's need of computing derivative for real-world applications is high, which has been a long tradition in the applied sciences domains like mechanical engineering and mathematical physics.
-Moreover, the recent advances in data science and machine learning enables more sophisticated models like deep neural networks, whose large number of parameters require more efficient algorithm like back-propagation to compute and update the gradients.
+Firstly, the client's need for computing derivatives for real-world applications is high, which has been a long tradition in the applied sciences domains like mechanical engineering and mathematical physics.
+Moreover, the recent advances in data science and machine learning enable more sophisticated models like deep neural networks, whose large number of parameters require more efficient algorithms like back-propagation to compute and update the gradients.
 With our AD library, researchers in these fields will be able to efficiently compute the gradient through a simple and interactive user interface.

 Secondly, although many software packages support numerical approaches like Newton's method and finite-element method, they often lack numerical accuracy due to approximation and are computationally expensive.
 Our AD approach overcomes these issues by efficiently computing the exact, symbolic form of the derivative, which is crucial for real-world engineering problems.